oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 1. The compressed data might end after the marker character/byte, or one character later.
 In those cases, the decompressor needs to throw an `UnexpectedValueException`.

+### Virtual file systems

+Build a `SinglePhpStartTagSniffer` that has a method `sniff(string $path): string[]`.
+This method will scan the given path and recursively return all `*.php` files in the given directory that include at least two long PHP start tags.
+(The sniffer does not need to check for start tags within strings.)